-Both of these narratives are not only wrong but a big reason why so many of us fail to stick to our goals or eliminate our terrible habits.
+Both narratives are not only wrong but a big reason why so many of us fail to stick to our goals or eliminate our terrible habits.

 The Thing About Willpower

 We all know what comes next.
 Hell, we’re probably guilty of it.
-By mid-January or early February, that gym membership is developing dust in your wallet.
-The Doritos are back in your cupboard while your once-fresh produce sadly withers away in the bottom shelf of your refrigerator.
+By mid-January or early February, that gym membership is collecting dust in your wallet.
+The Doritos are back in your cupboard while your once-fresh produce sadly wilts on the bottom shelf of your refrigerator.

-The story in your head is probably that you didn’t have the willpower.
+The story in your head is probably that you don’t have the willpower.
 You caved.
-Healthy living requires self-discipline which you, my friend, clearly lack.
+Healthy living requires self-discipline, which you, my friend, clearly lack.